-The vibration monitors were enclosed in a tough case with the noise monitors which remained at ground level with the accelerometer placed firmly against the soil surface with sandbags over top to minimize external interference.
+The vibration monitors were enclosed in a tough case with the noise monitors which initially placed on the ground.

+Due to extreme temperatures the case was placed on a step and covered with a tarp on the 4th of December 2019 to aid in keeping temperatures below 60°C and to ensure continuous monitoring.
+The accelerometer was placed firmly against the soil surface with sandbags over top to minimize external interference.
 The monitors were positioned within the site along the boundary adjacent Cudgen Road.

-The vibration measurements were recorded using Profound Vibra-+ vibration monitors.
+The vibration measurements were recorded using Profound Vibra+ vibration monitors.